Freight Shipping from Tacoma to Portland

 How much does it cost to ship freight from Tacoma to Portland?

-Full truckload (FTL) rates from Tacoma, WA to Portland, OR currently range from $338-$416 for a standard dry van load over the 157-mile route.
+Full truckload (FTL) rates from Tacoma, WA to Portland, OR currently range $338-$416 (roughly $2.17-$2.68 per mile over 157 miles).
 LTL shipments typically cost $286-$533 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to Portland?